 Research of hemostasis system

-Factor XII (Hagemann) is a sialoglycoprotein activated by collagen, contact with a foreign surface, adrenaline and a number of proteolytic enzymes (in particular, plasmin).
-Factor XII initiates intravascular coagulation, in addition, factor XIIa transforms prekallikrein plasma into kallikreins.
+Factor XII (Hageman) is a sialoglycoprotein activated by collagen, contact with a foreign surface, adrenaline, and a number of proteolytic enzymes (in particular, plasmin).
+Factor XII initiates intravascular coagulation; in addition, factor XIIa converts plasma prekallikreins into kallikreins.
 Active factor XII serves as an activator of fibrinolysis.

 Activated partial thromboplastin time (APTT)

-Activated partial thromboplastin time (APTT) is one of the most valuable common tests to obtain an idea of the blood coagulation system.
-APTTV is a test that detects exclusively plasma defects of the internal X-factor activation system in phase I (formation of prothrombinase) of blood coagulation.
+Activated partial thromboplastin time (APTT) is one of the most valuable general tests for obtaining an idea of the blood coagulation system.
+APTT is a test that exclusively reveals plasma defects of the intrinsic system of activation of factor X in phase I (prothrombinase formation) of blood coagulation.

-The processes of platelet aggregation are studied using an aggregometer that reflects the course of aggregation graphically in the form of a curve; ADP is used as an aggregation stimulator.
-Before the addition of a proagregant (ADP), random oscillations of the optical density curve are possible.
-After the addition of the aggregate, oscillations appear on the curve due to a change in the form of the platelets.
+The processes of platelet aggregation are studied using an aggregometer, which reflects the course of aggregation graphically in the form of a curve; ADP serves as an aggregation stimulator.
+Before adding the proaggregant (ADP), random oscillations of the optical density curve are possible.
+After adding the aggregant, oscillations appear on the curve due to changes in the shape of the platelets.

 Hemostasis

-The system of hemostasis is a set of functional-morphological and biochemical mechanisms ensuring the preservation of the liquid state of the blood, preventing and stopping bleeding, and the integrity of the blood vessels.
+The hemostasis system is a set of functional, morphological and biochemical mechanisms that ensure the maintenance of the liquid state of the blood, the prevention and stopping of bleeding, as well as the integrity of blood vessels.